cnandela/python/README.md

-How a C program compiled
+How a C program compiled:

 Compiling a C program involves several steps.
 Here’s a detailed overview:
 	1	Preprocessing: